History of Buddhism - Gotama's Story

 #4-boat #5-ghost #7-counting mumonkan

-A brief history of Buddhism is all about the warrior Gotama from the Indian Shakya tribe, who became a muni, a sage.
+A brief history of Buddhism is all about Siddharta Gotama, son of a Shakya farmer (king) in North-east Indian.
+Gotama became an ascetic and a "muni", a sage.

 Brief history of India Ancient India History

-Later on the devotees of Gotama Shakya-muni called him Buddha, the Enlightened One.
+Later on the devotees of the Shakyamuni Gotama called him "Buddha", the Enlightened One.

 A slow start

-Unlike similar sages of this time and area Gotama Shakyamuni wasn't forgotten and didn't vanish after five or six generations.
+Unlike similar sages of this time and area the muni Gotama, became known as "Shakya-muni", was not forgotten and did not vanished after three or four generations.

-On the contrary, his followers remembered and retold the history of Buddha Shakyamuni and his teachings.
+On the contrary, his followers remembered and retold the history of Buddha Shakyamuni and his story.

-This pious storytelling started in the foothills of the Himalayas in the late fifth century BC.
+This pious remembering of Buddha began at the foothills of the Himalayas in the late fifth century BC.

 Buddhist beliefs A Buddhist Mantra